sergei-dyshel/glogg/README.fork.md

 - Pressing `ESC` cancels search and focuses last used log view.
 - Cancelling quick find clears highlighting.
 - The bar remains visible during search.
+- Regexp and incremental toggles moved from options from to the panel and are now persistent (ignore case too).

 # Log view improvemnts:
 - Increase mark bullet size.